 Romans 8:14 “For all who are led by the Spirit of God are sons of God.”

 There is a monumental difference between getting love and receiving love.
-Let’s look at the difference between religion and following Christ.
+Let’s begin by looking at the difference between religion and following Christ.
 Religion says, “I obey, in order to be accepted.”
-But following Christ is exactly the opposite—it says, “I am accepted, therefore I long to obey; I desire to obey.”
+But following Christ is exactly the opposite—it says, “I am accepted!
+Therefore I long to obey; I desire to obey.”
 One is driven by fear, the other is driven by love.
-One is about performance, the other is about purpose.
+One is about performance, the other is about position and purpose.
 One is led by flesh, the other is led by the Spirit.

 From The Collected Works of Watchman Nee:

 In Acts 22:10, The Lord Jesus appeared to Paul on the road to Damascus, and Paul immediately asked, “What shall I do, Lord?”
 A turning point in our spiritual life does not come through our decision to do something for God; it does not come as a result of our resolving to do this or that for God.
 It comes when we see Him.
 When we meet God, a radical change takes place in our life.
 We can no longer do what we did in the past.
 When we meet God Himself, we have the power to deny ourselves.
 The matter of denying one’s self ceases to be optional when we have met God.
 His appearance makes a person unable to go on by himself; it forces him to not live by himself anymore.
 God’s appearance brings with it inexhaustible power.
 Such an appearance will alter the whole course of a person’s life.
 For a Christian, the power to live for God is based on his vision of God.
 Oh!
 It is not our decision to serve the Lord that enables us to serve Him.